Buying real estate in Vietnam?

 Sources: VietnamPlus, McKinsey, Trade.gov

-11) Investors will keep flocking to Phu Quoc Island for luxury and resort-style properties
+11) Phu Quoc Island will keep attracting investors seeking luxury and resort-style properties

 Phu Quoc Island is quickly becoming a top choice for investors eyeing luxury and resort-style properties.